stillagorilla/heypage/docs/OPEN_QUESTIONS.md

 7) “Other Social Profiles” modal:
    - The business mock currently targets #bioModal but user-profile uses #socialModal.
 Confirm intended reuse and fields.

+## Business Team and Jobs rules

+Sources:
+- `business-team.html`
+- `business-jobs.html`

+### Team
+1) What qualifies someone to appear on a business team?
+   - membership record, business admin assignment, or profile field?
+2) Who can see the team list?
+Everyone, members only, or hidden for some businesses?
+3) Does joining a company create a BusinessMembership record (role=member)?

+### Jobs
+1) Who can create/edit/delete job posts? owner/admin only?
+2) Is "Apply" always an external link (apply_url), or do we support internal applications later?
+3) Do job posts appear in the main feed, or only within the business Jobs tab?
+4) Are comments/reactions enabled for job posts in MVP?
+5) Can job posts be proposed for deletion using the same voting mechanism as posts/reviews?
+6) What does "Show more" reveal?
+   - is it a single long description field, or separate sections (responsibilities, skills, etc.)?

 ## Search behavior (from UI + demo JS)

 Hard results page: